IliaIdakiev/query-param-store/projects/query-params-store/README.md

     QueryParamsStoreModule.withConfig({
       useCompression: true,
       compressionKey: 'i' // you can use this in order to provide a custom query parameter key that will be for the compressed query params
-    })
+      // you can also use '#' in order to use the fragment (anchor) part of the url.
+      // (in this case the url will look like: mydomain.com/path/to/page#COMPRESSED_QPS_STATE) })
   ],
   bootstrap: [AppComponent]